Heraldry: Charges

 A charge is any object or figure placed on a heraldic shield or on any other object of an armorial composition.
 Any object found in nature or technology may appear as a heraldic charge in armory.
 Charges can be animals, objects, or geometric shapes.
 Apart from the ordinaries, the most frequent charges are the cross – with its hundreds of variations – and the lion and eagle.
-Other common animals are stags, wild boars, martlets, and fish.
+Other common animals are bears, stags, wild boars, martlets, wolves and fish.
 Dragons, bats, unicorns, griffins, and other monsters appear as charges and as supporters.

 Animals are found in various stereotyped positions or attitudes.
 Quadrupeds can often be found rampant (standing on the left hind foot).
 Another frequent position is passant, or walking, like the lions of the coat of arms of England.
 Eagles are almost always shown with their wings spread, or displayed.
 A pair of wings conjoined is called a vol.

 In English heraldry the crescent, mullet, martlet, annulet, fleur-de-lis, and rose may be added to a shield to distinguish cadet branches of a family from the senior line.
 These cadency marks are usually shown smaller than normal charges, but it still does not follow that a shield containing such a charge belongs to a cadet branch.
 All of these charges occur frequently in basic undifferenced coats of arms.